Azure/azure-iot-sdks/doc/get_started/wince2013-toradex-module-c.md

   static const char* connectionString = "HostName=..."
   ```

-5. The section "Send events" in the document [How to use Device Explorer][device-explorer] describes how to prepare the **DeviceExplorer** tool to receive device-to-cloud messages from the sample application.

 6. To enable secure connection using HTTPS you need to import the security certificates used by Azure IoT hub into the local certificate store of the device.
 To do this you can connect to your hub using a browser.
 The hub url is in the format: https://<yourhubname>.azure-devices.net and you can find it in the hub's properties window on Azure portal.
 Your browser will show a blank page and a lock icon close to the address, by clicking on that icon you should be able to inspect and save the security certificates used to secure the connection to your hub.
 Save them in CER format and copy them to a thumbdrive or SD card.

 7. Insert the USB thumb-drive or SD card in your Toradex board and boot your device.